Blogging for photographers is a popular marketing approach that many photo businesses undervalue.

 An example of this type of blog would be sharing news about your business (like launching a new website or changing your pricing).

-For blogging photographers, this type of blog is probably going to be rare.
+For blogging photographers focused on driving more site traffic, this type of blog is probably going to be more rare.

 We don’t recommend them all that much unless you have an active following or are going to use these content pages to share on social media and other platforms.